google/flax/docs/flip/1009-optimizer-api.md

 - It is a common pattern in Flax training loops to have a `TrainState` dataclass that is updated with new state after every step.
-- The simple solution proposed in `flax.training.TrainState` an be extended with additional data, but advanced usecases (e.g. multiple different models and/or optimizers) are not supported.
+- The simple solution proposed in `flax.training.train_state` an be extended with additional data, but advanced usecases (e.g. multiple different models and/or optimizers) are not supported.
 Users should instead fork the dataclass and re-implement it to their needs.
 - As opposed to the `Optimizer` abstraction in the [previous API], the `TrainState` now directly contains the `.params`, without having to to through `.optimizer`